Are you an American citizen interested in exploring Portugal citizenship? You’ve come to the right place.

 - Eligibility criteria: If you have Portuguese parents, you can apply by submitting their birth certificates as proof of your descent.
 These documents must confirm that your parents were born in Portugal.

 - Grandparent qualification: If you have a Portuguese grandparent, you can still pursue citizenship by descent.
-In this case, you need to provide your grandparent’s birth certificate to confirm their Portuguese nationality.
-Additionally, you must have lived in Portugal for at least three years and demonstrate ties to the Portuguese community, such as proficiency in the Portuguese language and cultural engagement.
+You have a Portuguese grandparent who has retained their nationality, as long as you have been living in Portugal for at least three years and are connected to the Portuguese community, including knowing the Portuguese language.

 - Dual citizenship for US citizens: It’s important to note that if you have Portuguese parents or your parents hold citizenship from another country, you may be eligible for Portuguese citizenship and to get a second passport.